yingtao450/TuyaOpen/apps/tuya_cloud/README.md

 [tuya_main.c:222] uuid uuidxxxxxxxxxxxxxxxx, authkey keyxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-The dedicated authorization code for tuyaopen can be obtained through the following methods:
+The dedicated authorization code for TuyaOpen can be obtained through the following methods:

-- Method 1: Purchase a module with a tuyaopen authorization code pre-burned.
-The authorization code is already burned in the corresponding module at the factory and will not be lost. tuyaopen reads the authorization code through the tuya_iot_license_read() interface at startup.
-Please confirm whether the current device has a tuyaopen authorization code pre-burned.
+- Method 1: Purchase a module with a TuyaOpen authorization code pre-burned.
+The authorization code is already burned in the corresponding module at the factory and will not be lost.
+TuyaOpen reads the authorization code through the tuya_iot_license_read() interface at startup.
+Please confirm whether the current device has a TuyaOpen authorization code pre-burned.

-- Method 2: If the current module is not pre-burned with a tuyaopen authorization code, you can purchase an Open SDK Authorization Code through the https://platform.tuya.com/purchase/index?type=6 page and put 'TUYA_DEVICE_UUID' and 'TUYA_DEVICE_AUTHKEY' in the [apps/tuya_cloud/switch_demo/src/tuya_config.h](./src/tuya_config.h) file Replace the uuid and authkey obtained after successful purchase
+- Method 2: If the current module is not pre-burned with a TuyaOpen authorization code, you can purchase an Open SDK Authorization Code through the https://platform.tuya.com/purchase/index?type=6 page and put 'TUYA_DEVICE_UUID' and 'TUYA_DEVICE_AUTHKEY' in the [apps/tuya_cloud/switch_demo/src/tuya_config.h](./src/tuya_config.h) file Replace the uuid and authkey obtained after successful purchase

 ![authorization_code](../../docs/images/en/authorization_code.png)